The Pyramids of Scotland: Wonderful Cairngorms Walk

 The second cairn you will reach is Princess Louise’s Cairn.
 It should take you just over 10 minutes to reach the second cairn from the first.
 This cairn is positioned on a hill, however, the surrounding woodland restricts the view.

 The fourth cairn of the route is Prince Leopold’s Cairn.
 It is a short (5-10 minute) detour away from the loop meaning that you will need to double back on yourself.
-But it’s totally worth it for the view!
+But it’s worth it for the view!

 Continue down the path from Purchase Cairn, and turn right at the junction.
 This path will lead you to Prince Leopold’s Cairn.
 From here you will have great views over Balmoral Castle.
 There is a bench here if you want to sit down and take a lunch/snack break.

-If you are not bothered about seeing this cairn and Balmoral Castle, you can miss it out and turn left at the junction instead to save some time.
+If you are not bothered about seeing this cairn and Balmoral Castle, you can miss it and turn left at the junction instead to save some time.

 To the pyramid: Princess Alice’s cairn to Prince Albert’s cairn